sherlock-audit/2023-03-optimism/README-working.md

 # What to look for

-### OPTIMISM TODO: Update the sections below (or add sections) for any new attack types, etc. if relevant

 In order to guide you, we've attempted to outline as clearly as possible the the types of attacks we'd like you to pursue.
 Issues which do not match those described below will be considered, but are not guaranteed to be accepted.

 The remainder of this document is subdivided into sections based on the type of attack and then outlines the different severity attacks with